 The individual pieces were glued together with gorilla glue.
-The wood braces on the outside of the sonotube connect with wood braces in the inside of the sonotube with brass wood screws.
+The wood braces on the outside of the sonotube connect with the wood braces on the inside of the sonotube with brass wood screws.
 The plywood rounds were cut with a router to a close fit.
-Being that this is a sealed design, I took some extra time with a non-silicone based sealant to make sure that the entire enclosure was tight.
+Being that this is a sealed design, I took some extra time with a non-silicone-based sealant to make sure that the entire enclosure was tight.
 All in all, the enclosure certainly feels tight.

 It sounds great and I feel like my subwoofer now matches the quality of the other speakers I am using.